pytroll/pyspectral/doc/rayleigh_correction.rst

 a sensor for which there are no RSR data available in PySpectral it is still possible to derive an atmospheric correction for that band.
 All what is needed is the effective wavelength of the band, given in micrometers (:math:`\mu m`).
-This wavelength is normally calculated by PySPectral from the RSR data when passing the name of the band as above.
+This wavelength is normally calculated by PySpectral from the RSR data when passing the name of the band as above.

   >>> from pyspectral.rayleigh import Rayleigh